jisanchezp/acid-challenge-app-one/README.md

 (For the next steps, is recommended to add some users in the server app, acid-challenge-app-two](https://github.com/jisanchezp/acid-challenge-app-two))

-6) Enter an email and select an image (only PNG format is allowed)
+6) Enter an email and select an image (only PNG format is allowed).

-7)
+7) Submit form and watch results.

 ## Running the tests

 To run automated tests follow the following steps:

-Pre-requisites: You should have followed the "Installing" steps for all the three applications first.
+Pre-requisites: You should have followed the "Installing" steps for all three applications first.

 1) Step into the main folder and run a command console, and type: